 Can you think of any close-shave with these threats while on an assignment?

-Oh yes.
-When we went tracking the Al-Shabaab.
+Indeed: when we went tracking the Al-Shabaab.
 We went undercover but some of them had discovered who we were.
-When a directive came that we go to an unidentified place to meet with one of their big men, we realised we were being lured into a trap and quickly excused ourselves as we took off.
+When a directive came that we go to an unidentified place to meet with one of their big men, we realised we were being lured into death by shooting and quickly excused ourselves as we took off.
 Had we stayed there for five more minutes we wouldn’t have made it.

 At what point did you ever feel at the top of your career?